Accelerating Universe from Constraints: Discussion

 By studying the solutions in this second branch of the theory, we have found several analytical solutions that yield interesting dynamics of space-time.
 In particular, in the Jordan frame, we have found that the Universe can transition from a radiation-dominated phase to an exponential expanding phase, even in the case of a free theory without matter.
-In addition, the Universe can undergo a super-Hubble expansion -- a stage in which the Hubble parameter increases with time -- which later on relaxes to an exponential stage with a constant Hubble parameter.
-One should note that similar super-hubble expansion can also be found in Proca theory with non-minimal coupling to gravity \cite{DeFelice:2025ykh}.
+In addition, the theory can also be relevant for the early-universe cosmology.
+Starting initially from a strongly coupled regime, the Universe can undergo a super-Hubble expansion -- a stage in which the Hubble parameter increases with time -- which later on relaxes to an exponential stage with a constant Hubble parameter.
+One should note that similar super-Hubble expansion can also be found in Proca theory with non-minimal coupling to gravity \cite{DeFelice:2025ykh}.
 However, this theory faces several challenges including the appearance of instabilities in the anisotropic case.
 In contrast, by studying the perturbations of our model in the Jordan frame, we have shown that the theory contains a well-behaved scalar mode and two tensor modes.
 This is further supported in the Einstein frame, where the theory can be written in terms of Einstein gravity, and a scalar field with a potential.

 Due to the peculiar structure of the theory, on the one hand, we have seen that matter with minimal coupling to both scalar field and gravity, can only contribute to the background dynamics of space-time if the constrained scalar is vanishing.
 On the other hand, if the external matter is non-minimally coupled to the constrained scalar, it can give rise to interesting behavior, which includes also the phantom crossing of the equation of state.
 One can nevertheless wonder if this is only an artifact of the Jordan frame, or could give rise to such behavior in the physical frame as well.
-To explore it further, we have introduced a minimal frame -- frame in which the matter is minimally coupled to the constrained scalar and showed that the same appears in this case as well.
+To explore it further, we have introduced a minimal frame -- frame in which the matter is minimally coupled to the constrained scalar, which plays the role of the physical frame, and where we have showed that phantom-like crossing may take place as well.
+One should note that in the case of minimal coupling between the matter and the constrained scalar with $\sigma=0$, one recovers the standard coupling between the Einstein gravity and the energy-momentum tensor of the matter.
+In future studies, it would be interesting to explore if the $\Lambda$CDM case (including the case of a time-dependent dark energy) could also be reproduced with the non-minimal coupling between matter and the scalar, and investigate also other cases, such as the coupling between the trace of the energy-momentum tensor and the constrained scalar.